logos-co/nomos-specs/mixnet/README.md

 # Mixnet Specification

-This is the executable specification of Mixnet, which can be used as a networking layer for the Nomos network.
+This is the executable specification of Mixnet, which can be used as a networking layer of the Nomos network.

 ![](structure.png)